arctern-io/arctern-bootcamp/nytaxi_en/README.md

 # Analyzing New York City Taxi Dataset with Arctern

-This tutorial will guide you through analyzing New York City Taxi dataset with Arctern for massive  Geospatial data processing and with keplergl for data visualization.
+This tutorial will guide you through analyzing New York City Taxi dataset with Arctern for massive  Geospatial data processing and with kepler.gl for data visualization.

 ## Prerequisite